 a.
-Programmatic Capability [24 points]
+Programmatic Capability [12 points]

-Describe the organizational structure you will utilize to ensure the timely and successful expenditure of funds and completion of all technical, administrative and financial requirements of the project and grant.
+Describe the organizational structure you will utilize to ensure sound financial management and program management including cleanups that are conducted appropriately, timely and successful expenditure of funds, and completion of all other technical, administrative and financial requirements of the program and grant.
+Specifically describe how key program roles - such as that of the financial and/or program manager, Qualified Environmental Professional (QEP), and other team members will work together to successfully implement your program, as described in section V.B.2.a.i.
 Include a brief discussion of the key staff including their roles, expertise, qualifications, and experience.

-Describe the system(s) you have in place to appropriately acquire any additional expertise and resources (e.g. contractors or subawardees) required to successfully complete the project.
+Describe the system(s) you have in place to appropriately acquire any additional expertise and resources (e.g. contractors or subawardees) required to successfully complete the program.
 Please refer to Section IV.E. and F. regarding contractors and subawards.